MaheshK0/Gahan_AI_assignment/task1_uart_parser/README.md

 # Task 1 — Streaming UART Protocol Parser

-## What this is

 A parser that reads a stream of raw bytes coming from a UART (serial) connection, one byte at a time, and pulls out valid data packets from it — while safely ignoring noise, corrupted data, and garbage bytes in between.

-Think of it like a person listening to a garbled radio transmission: most of what comes through is fine, but every so often there's static or a dropped word.
-A good listener doesn't panic or stop listening — they just wait for the next clear phrase and keep going.
-That's exactly what this parser does with bytes instead of words.

 ## The packet format